Promoting Fundamental British Values.

 Tolerance of those of Different Faiths and Beliefs

 West End is situated in an area which is not greatly culturally diverse; however we place a great emphasis on promoting diversity with the children.
+With that in mind, we are partnering with a school in Preston to learn more about cultural diversity.
 Assemblies are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures; our RE and PSHE teaching also reinforces this.
 The school has held "special weeks, for example: International week; Festivals week; Spanish week and these all help to promote tolerance and understanding.